hoytech/quadrable/README.md

     bytes32 keyHash = keccak256(abi.encodePacked("my key"));

-Now `Quadrable.get` can be called.
+`Quadrable.get()` can be called to lookup values.
 It returns two items: `found` is a boolean indicating whether the key is present in the tree.
 If it is true, then `val` will contain the corresponding value for the provided key.
 If `found` is false, then `val` will be empty (0 length):

     (bool found, bytes memory val) = Quadrable.get(rootNodeAddr, keyHash);

+If you need to access a value multiple times, it is preferable to store the result in memory so you don't need to call `Quadrable.get()` multiple times (which is [expensive](#gas-usage)).

-Finally, you can modify the tree with `Quadrable.put`.
-It may return a new `rootNodeAddr`, which you should save:
+Finally, you can modify the tree with `Quadrable.put()`.
+This will return a new `rootNodeAddr`, which you should save:

     rootNodeAddr = Quadrable.put(rootNodeAddr, keyHash, "new val");

-`Quadrable.getNodeHash` can be used to retrieve the updated root incorporating your modifications:
+`Quadrable.getNodeHash()` can be used to retrieve the updated root incorporating your modifications:

     bytes32 newTrustedRoot = Quadrable.getNodeHash(rootNodeAddr);